miyako/4d-unsloth-gemma-4/README.md

 ### Prepare Training Data

 Suppose you want to teach an LLM about 4D.
-You need to design a training course that covers multiple domains:
+You need to design a comprehensive training course that covers multiple domains of the coding experience:

 - Completion: finish partial code snippets
 - Instruction: "write a method that does..."